ProzorroUKR/openprocurement.audit.api/docs/source/monitoring/tutorial/completing.rst

     | |no| Tender owner

-When the elimination report is posted, SAS-employee can move the monitoring to ``completed`` status
+When the elimination report is posted, SAS-employee can move the monitoring to ``completed`` status.
+Field `endDate` will be set during completing.

 .. include:: http/monitoring-to-completed.http
    :code: